• Skip to primary navigation

 • Add the tomatoes, peppers, spices, salt, sugar, vinegar and bay leaves and stir.

-• While the chutney is cooking, place 5 to 7 medium sized clean jars and lids (lids removed) on a baking tray and place in the oven set to a low temperature for about 10 minutes to sterilise.
+• While the chutney is cooking, place 5 to 7 medium sized clean jars and lids (lids removed) on a baking tray and place in the oven set to a low temperature for about 10 to 15 minutes to sterilise.

 • Spoon the hot chutney into the hot sterilised jars and fill to just below the tops.
 Pack the chutney tightly and make sure there are no air pockets.
 Pierce any air pockets with a clean knife.
 Tightly screw on the lids whilst still hot.